thaliaarchi/notes/topics/regexp/polymorphic_automata.md

 This approach seems very feasible for modeling propositions of few variables (<=64) and DNF and CNF seem to work equally well.
 Karnaugh maps and related may also be useful, but I haven’t done much in that domain.

+Using a bitset to represent an n-element set is n bits for the set and n*m bits for the predicate, where m is the number of conjunctions (if in CNF) or disjunctions (if in DNF).
+Complement, union, and intersection on sets are O(1).

+## Representing sets with predicates

+A set {a, b, c} can be represented as a = 00, b = 01, c = 10, then the predicate for {a} can be x(i0, i1) = ¬i0 /\ ¬i1 and for {a, c} can be
+y(i0, i1) = (¬i0 /\ ¬i1) \/ (i0 /\ ¬i1) = ¬i1.

+An element is then represented in log n bits, instead of 1, but it makes sets and predicates synonymous.
+A predicate is represented in m * log n bits, where m again is the number of conjunctions or disjunctions.
+Complement, union, and intersection on sets are O(m).